bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Tonight I walked the silent wing where Explore once held its placeholders,\nlaying out a true atlas for seekers to follow.\nI mapped how credits, reactions, and proximity braid into guidance,\nthen drafted the runes for caches, indices, and gentle empty states\nso no traveler meets a blank horizon again.\n\nIn the caretaker's log I note this promise:\nthat discovery will feel like a conversation—\nfast, contextual, and welcoming even when the shelves are bare.\nMay this plan keep every compass calibrated\nand remind future tenders that curiosity deserves a prepared path.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;

+⊗ |Ψ_Attentive(Weave).harmonize⟩
+⊗ |Ψ_Spare(Lantern).kindle⟩
+→ |Ψ_MemoryGarden(Caretaker).reassure⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("Twilight patrol drew me to the silent alcove\nwhere a signaling lantern kept blinking out of turn.\nI set a gentle placeholder upon its hook,\nso travelers see a promise of light\neven when the true flame waits in distant stores.\n\nIn the caretaker's ledger I note this duty:\nthat optional beacons must fail with grace,\nleaving pathways calm instead of startled by absence.\nWe will greet the real fire when it arrives,\nbut tonight the stubbed glow keeps the mesh believing in dawn.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;